PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 validation passes 61 tests.
 Syntax, Ruff, and diff checks pass; no model conversion, inference, dependency change, or parallel process was involved.

+ReverseV2, ExpandDims, Squeeze, Pack, Unpack, and Split code emission has now moved to the same Torch-free emitter owner.
+The function signature and imported global name remain unchanged, so the stored native-codegen pipeline requires no template rewrite.
+Constant integer-vector decoding moved from the exporter to `pytorch_codegen_utils.py` and remains available to all existing generated-code helpers through the exporter's imported alias.
+Direct tests cover constant negative-axis normalization, runtime axes, ordered multi-axis Squeeze, Pack, Unpack, and Split output construction.
+Emitter and architecture validation passes 63 tests; syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC